eriknastesjo/jsEditorBackend/README.md

 Uncomment `let dsn = "mongodb://localhost:27017/documents"`.

 ### Use MongoDB Atlas
 Create user and cluster.
-Now create a file `env` in the root of this project with atlas username and password from the cluster like so:
+Now create a file `.env` in the root of this project with atlas username and password from the cluster like so:

 ATLAS_USERNAME="xxxxxx"
 ATLAS_PASSWORD="xxxxxx"